The Ultimate Lisbon Travel Guide (2023)

 - Hotel Convento do Salvador

-Although my last hotel, Hotel Lis Baixa, did not check a lot of ‘sustainability’ boxes, they did have water efficient fixtures and key-card electric access, and did not use single-use plastics.
-It also checked all other boxes I look for, including being very welcoming to me when I had to switch from the sub-par hostel in the middle of my solo trip to Lisbon.
+My last hotel, Hotel Lis Baixa, checked all of the boxes, including being very welcoming to me when I had to switch from the sub-par hostel I was in during the first day of my solo trip to Lisbon.

 I believe Hotel Lis Baixa is one of the best hotels in Lisbon for solo travelers because it’s in a great location within walking distance to top sights, restaurants and bars, and Lisbon public transportation.
 It was a very comfortable hotel, decently priced with great staff and breakfast.
 I would definitely stay there again.